-Hand-knit items are treasures of someone’s time, skill and artistic talent.
+Hand-knit sweaters, blankets and accessories are treasures that showcase someone’s time, skill and artistic talent.
 Whether you’ve received one as a gift or done the work yourself, proper care of hand knits will help them last for many years to come.

 Cotton, Wool, or Acrylic?

 If you have gotten the hand knit item at a second hand store you can actually learn how to tell if the yarn is a natural fiber or man-made.
 To determine if the yarn of your shawl is a natural fiber like wool, cotton or silk or a man-made fiber like acrylic, requires removing a bit of yarn for testing.
 Perhaps it can come from a fringe area or other less important area.

 Being very careful, light the yarn with a match or flame.
 If it smells like burning hair and turns to ash it is a natural fiber.
 If while burning it has a chemical smell and melts rather than turns to ashes, it is man-made.